 This is a very effective exercise that will help you behave like the person you want to be.
 It should help you change the way you act and in turn, change the way you feel.

-To do this, you need to create a mind map or a simple list and call it your ‘As If’ document.
+To do this, you just need to create a mind map or a simple list.

 You should then select ten to fifteen people you admire.
 These can be real, fictional, famous or friends and family.
 I’d now like you to write down the qualities you most admire about these people next to the names, but try to keep each one down to a single word if you can.

 Are these people decisive, are they inspirational or do you admire them because they’re strong or creative?
 As you do this, key qualities should emerge and a simple list should start to appear.